Conway Hillyer Arnold: Early life

-He was born on November 14, 1848, in New York to Commander Henry Nathan Tewkesbury and Cornelia Van Vleck Sleight.
+Arnold was born on November 14, 1848, in New York to Commander Henry Nathan Tewkesbury and Cornelia Van Vleck Sleight.

 Career

 In 1867, he graduated from the United States Naval Academy, and in 1868 was commissioned as an ensign in the United States Navy.

 In 1870, Arnold was commissioned as a master.
-The following year, he was promoted to the rank of Lieutenant.
-After many years as a Lieutenant, Arnold was commissioned to the rank of Lieutenant Commander in 1892.
+The following year, he was promoted to the rank of lieutenant.
+After many years as a lieutenant, Arnold was commissioned to the rank of lieutenant commander in 1892.

-At the onset of the Spanish–American War, he was promoted to the rank of commander.
+In March 1898 he was assigned as lighthouse inspector for the 6th District.
+At the onset of the Spanish–American War in May 1898, he was promoted to the rank of commander.
 In 1902, he obtained the rank of captain.
+From February 1905 to March 1907 he served as the first commanding officer of the armored cruiser USS West Virginia (ACR-5).
+On November 4, 1907, he was assigned to special duty at the Naval War College in Newport, Rhode Island.

-Then, by 1908, he was promoted to the position of rear admiral and placed in charge of the Third Squadron of the Atlantic Fleet.
+On January 30, 1908 he was promoted to rear admiral.
+On September 26, 1908 he was given command of the third squadron of the Atlantic Fleet and was assigned as president of the naval examination and retirement boards on June 17, 1909.

-Admiral Arnold retired from the Navy on November 14, 1910, having reached the mandatory retirement age of 62.
+Arnold retired from the Navy on November 14, 1910, having reached the mandatory retirement age of 62.

 Personal life and family

 On November 17, 1870, he married Fannie Wood of Raleigh, North Carolina, daughter of William W. W. Wood, Engineer in Chief of the United States Navy.

 His son Conway Hillyer Arnold Jr., who also served with distinction in the military, died at a young age on April 6, 1908 in Denver, Colorado, possibly of tuberculosis.

-Admiral Arnold was a companion of the Military Order of the Loyal Legion of the United States and a member of the Society of the Cincinnati.
+Arnold was a companion of the Military Order of the Loyal Legion of the United States and a member of the Society of the Cincinnati.
 He was also a member of the Military Order of the Carabao.
+He was also a member of the Aztec Club of 1847 by right of his father's service in the Mexican American War and was also a member of the New York Yacht Club.